 Madeira City Schools is committed to providing a safe and healthy environment for students to learn and grow.
 Every two years, we assess our school climate by asking students for feedback on how their school experience is going and whether they may see or experience forms of bullying.
 Knowing this information helps our staff to target strategies to prevent bullying and harassment at school.

 Based on the results of the Olweus Bullying Questionnaire, each school building formed a school climate committee to review the Olweus data and to develop and implement programs to maintain a safe learning environment that promotes positive school climate and healthy peer relationships.

 Olweus Student Survey Results

-As indicated above, every two years, we work to assess our school climate by asking students for feedback on whether they experience forms of bullying.
+As indicated above, every two years, we evaluate our school climate by asking students for feedback on whether they experience forms of bullying.
 Knowing this information helps our staff to target strategies to prevent bullying and harassment in our schools.
 We began tracking this data in 2011 using the Olweus Bullying Questionnaire.
-Madeira students in grades 3-12 were most recently surveyed in the Fall of 2014.
+Madeira students in grades 3-12 were most recently surveyed in the Fall of 2018.

 Pursuant to House Bill 276, Ohio School Districts are required to semi-annually post the number of reported bullying and harassment incidents that occur throughout their district.

 For more information on bullying, please refer to Section 5517.01 from Madeira City School District’s Bylaws and Policies.